KladeRe/wave-function-python/README.md

     python main.py
 ```

-You have to be in the root directory **root directory** of the application for the command to work.
+You have to be in the **src/ directory** of the application for the command to work.